tensorush/tensorush.github.io/content/csg.md

 b) Keep your free hand on your hip.

-c) Make sure to switch to the non-dominant hand.
+c) Make sure to switch to the non-dominant arm.

 ### **Advice to flyers:**